common name: red imported fire ant

 The pedicel, or "waist" in the RIFA consists of two segments.
 Workers consist of many sizes (polymorphic) between 2.4 to 6 mm (1/8 to 1/4 in) (Hedges 1998).
 The mandible has four distinct teeth and the antennae are 10-segmented, ending in a two-segmented club.
 A sting is present at the tip of the gaster.
 Body color is usually red to brown in color with a black gaster (Hedges 1997).

 Figure 2.
 Lateral view of a media worker of the red imported fire ant, Solenopsis invicta Buren.
-AC = antennal club; ME = mesopluron; MF = mesoplural flange; PE = petiole; PR = propodeum.
-Photograph by Division of Plant Industry.
+AC = antennal club; ME = mesopleuron; MF = mesopleural flange; PE = petiole; PR = propodeum.
+Photograph by FDACS Division of Plant Industry.

 Figure 3.
 Head of a worker of the red imported fire ant, Solenopsis invicta Buren.
 Photograph by David Almquist, University of Florida.

 Figure 4.
 Head of a minor worker of the red imported fire ant, Solenopsis invicta Buren.
 AC = antennal club; CT = clypeal tooth; MCT = medial clypeal tooth.
-Photograph by Division of Plant Industry.
+FDACS Division of Plant Industry.

 Figure 5.
-Propodeum (the first abdominal segement) of a minor worker of the red imported fire ant, Solenopsis invicta Buren.
-Photograph by Division of Plant Industry.
+Propodeum (the first abdominal segment) of a minor worker of the red imported fire ant, Solenopsis invicta Buren.
+Photograph by FDACS Division of Plant Industry.